mariostabile1/quick-calculator/README.md

-# Quick Calculator Ulauncher Extension
+# Quick Calculator Extension for Ulauncher

 A simple yet powerful scientific calculator for Ulauncher.